AzizDulaijan/Project-Kinematics-Pick-Place/README.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-I first lunched the forward_kinematics to learn get fimeliar with kuku arm, and identify joints. then after writing the forward kinematics code I compired the end effictor postion form diffrent angle values between the demo and the code.
+I first launched the forward_kinematics demo to get familiar with kuku arm, and identify its joints. then after writing the forward kinematics code I compared the end effector position from different angle values between the demo and the code.

-Here is an example of how to include an image in your writeup.
-After running the forward_kinematics demo...

 ![alt text][image1]